Defending champ Gushue, McEwen and Jacobs all clinch playoff spots at Brier | TSN

 KELOWNA, B.C. - Three-time defending champion Brad Gushue is picking up where he left off at the Montana's Brier.

+Northern Ontario's John Epping (5-2) was in fourth place in Pool A after posting a 9-6 win over Newfoundland and Labrador's Ty Dilello.
+The top three teams in each pool at the end of round-robin play Thursday night will make the cut.

+After McEwen and Jacobs, four rinks — Kleiter, Mooibroek, Nova Scotia's Owen Purcell and Quebec's Jean-Michel Menard — were tied for third place in Pool B at 3-3.

-Koe pushed him hard, taking advantage of a Gushue miss in the 10th end to score a deuce and force an extra end.
+Koe pushed Gushue hard in the early draw, taking advantage of a miss in the 10th end to score a deuce and force an extra.
 The Calgary skip was a little wide with his final draw into a crowded house and the teams shook hands.

-"We kept our composure," Gushue said.
+"We kept our composure," said Gushue said.
 "When rocks didn't turn out, we didn't get negative."

-Gushue led the nine-team Pool A standings at 6-0 with two round-robin games left to play.
-He's trying to win the national men's curling championship for a record seventh time.
+Gushue, who also defeated Nunavut's Shane Latimer 12-3, is trying to win the national men's curling championship for a record seventh time.
+He'll close out his round-robin schedule Thursday against Dunstone with first place in Pool A on the line.

-"Now the focus is on trying to get first place and trying to get hammer in the playoffs," Gushue said.

 "It's frustrating," he said.
 "Last year, we were just brutal and we lost.
 This year, we played quite well and we could have won a few (more) games.
 Any time you lose at the Brier it's (tough)."